We will now examine the Selection facet API more closely, and explain how callbacks are installed that assist in implementing the facet operations.

 Adobe Aria:

-) changes then we update the local Aria state.In other words: we can synchronize the shared UI state with the local Aria state.
+to update the shared UI state;selection.ids) changes then we update the local Aria state.In other words: we can synchronize the shared UI state with the local Aria state.
 This allows us to get the benefits that Adobe Aria provides.